madhathacker/cyber.blog/_posts/2023-04-29-wsa-forensics.md

 ## WSA MSIX Package

-If you manually downloaded the WSA MSIXbundle file, then you have an oppertunity to examine how WSA is structures before actually installing it.
+If you manually downloaded the WSA MSIXbundle file, then you have an opportunity to examine how WSA is structured before installing it.
 According to [Microsoft's documentation](https://learn.microsoft.com/en-us/windows/msix/overview), an MSIX file is "a Windows app package format that provides a modern packaging experience to all Windows apps."
-We can use a tool such as [MSIX Hero](https://msixhero.net/) to examine the internal strucutre of this mysterious MSIX file.
+We can use a tool such as [MSIX Hero](https://msixhero.net/) to examine the internal structure of this mysterious MSIX file.

-First We extract the MSIXbundle file using an archiving tool such as [7-zip](https://www.7-zip.org/).
+First, we extract the MSIXbundle file using an archiving tool such as [7-zip](https://www.7-zip.org/).
 This should leave us with a folder containing a few dozen MSIX files along with a folder named `AppxMetdata` which contains the file `AppxBundleManifest.xml`. .
 The MSIX file that we want to examine will depend on our CPU architecture:
 - `WsaPackage_2302.40000.9.0_x64_Release-Nightly.msix`
 - `WsaPackage_2302.40000.9.0_ARM64_Release-Nightly.msix`